kamel-usp/pages/learn_dpasp.md

 #### Usage

-Once installed, you may either use dPASP from the command-line
+Once installed, you may either use dPASP from the command-line utility `pasp`:

 ```
 % For more information and semantics options, see